-The Mobiquitous Lab investigates human computer interaction (HCI), interface design and user behaviour in the context of mobile devices, ubiquitous computing and security mechanisms.
+The Mobiquitous Lab investigates human computer interaction (HCI), interface design and user behaviour in the context of mobile and ubiquitous computing.

 Sensors, crowd-sourcing and data-centric predictive algorithms can all be used to augment behaviour and improve interaction, or reduce the need for direct human interaction while smart visualisation or presentation techniques are needed to present complex data in understandable ways on small displays.